-Truthfully, I have never met a taco I didn’t like.
+Truthfully, I’ve never met a taco I didn’t like.
 Yet when it comes to taco salad– I am traumatized.
 As a kid, I was forced to eat more taco salad than I ever wanted (and it was covered in thousand island dressing… don’t ask me why).
 I just remember gagging it down and vowing to never eat it again.
 So my healthy taco salad recipe is not a childhood recipe, but a new and improved dish bursting with flavor and excitement.

 As I grew up, I learned that taco salad takes many forms— and some are quite tasty (while others are gag-worthy)!
 There’s just something so satisfying about a crisp corn shell (or chips) piled high with shredded lettuce and all of the other veggie-lovin’ fixings.

 What’s unique about my Healthy Taco Salad is that there’s no meat.
 Instead of ground meat or poultry, I’ve substituted a heart healthy vegan taco meat.
 It’s so good you’d almost never know it wasn’t meat.

 While there are a dozen reasons I love tacos and taco salads, here are my top 3:

 For real though; I’ve got a family of 4 and we all have different taste preferences.
 This healthy taco salad recipe is an easy dinner win because everyone can customize it their own way.
 Here’s what I set out for my version of a healthy salad:

 - Vegan taco meat– no joke, everyone is shocked at how amazingly tasty this walnut ‘meat’ is.
 You’ve gotta try it!